rikulo/el/README.md

-#Rikulo-el
+#Rikulo EL

-[Rikulo-el](http://rikulo.org) is an implementation of the [Unified Expression Language](http://en.wikipedia.org/wiki/Unified_Expression_Language) specification in Dart.
+[Rikulo EL](http://rikulo.org) is an implementation of the [Unified Expression Language](http://en.wikipedia.org/wiki/Unified_Expression_Language) specification in Dart.
 While the EL specification is originally designed for Java language, it serves as a powerful tool to embed expressions into web pages; thus we port it to Dart.

-Rikulo-el is distributed under the Apache 2.0 License.
+Rikulo EL is distributed under the Apache 2.0 License.

 * [Home](http://rikulo.org)
 * [Documentation](http://docs.rikulo.org)